Why Is Sleep So Important For Our Immune Systems?

 My family’s health and safety are always on the forefront of my mind, and even more so now.
 These are unprecedented times during the COVID-19 pandemic, with still so many unknowns.
 We are dealing with physical risks, as well as a huge loss of socialization and stimulation, all while trying to establish new routines and structures.

 If you are anything like me, these changes have caused some feelings of stress and anxiety.
-We are in uncharted territory, but there ARE still things within our control that we can be doing to protect our families and support our immune systems!
+We are in uncharted territory, but there ARE still things within our control that we can do to protect our families and support our immune systems!

 HINT: What is your first instinct when you feel yourself coming down with a cold or flu?